pranabdas/espresso/docs/dft.md

 $$  \lambda \cdot p = h $$

 where $h$ is the Plank constant.
-Wavefunction of an electron in a potential filed ($v$) is calculated by solving the Schrödinger equation:
+Wavefunction of an electron in a potential filed ($V$) is calculated by solving the Schrödinger equation:

 $$ -\frac{\hbar^2}{2m} \nabla^2 \Psi(\textbf{r}, t) + V(\textbf{r}, t) = i\hbar \frac{\partial\Psi(\textbf{r}, t)}{\partial t} $$

 Fortunately, in most practical purposes, the potential field is not a function of time (t), or even if it is a function of time, they changes relatively slowly compared to the dynamics we are interested in.
 For example, the electrons inside a material are subjected to the Coulomb filed of the nucleus.
-The nucleus is heave and their vibration is much slower than the motion of the electrons.
-In such situation, we can separate out the spacial and temporal part of the wave function:
+The nucleus is heavy and their motion is much slower than the motion of the electrons.
+In such situation, we can separate out the spacial and temporal parts of the wave function:

 $$ \Psi(\textbf{r}, t) = \psi(\textbf{r}) f(t) $$